IN THE MOUNTAINS OF FIRE

 Monday, April 20, 2708, continued

 "I want to kill," the child-man beside me says.
 Imad’s downy chin has not yet felt the razor's touch.
-A dark window frames a thin curve of silver so slim it almost might not be there.
+A dark window frames a thin curve of silver so slim that it almost might not be there.
 New moon waxing, I think.
 Too late for vendettas.
 And I wonder where I picked up that bit of folklore.
 But it doesn't matter, the clouds soon close and thicken, and we shall have a storm.

 We watch over Imad's sister, Mischa.
 Her internal injuries breed infection beyond my reach and she tosses in delirium.
 We take turns, one of us sponging her off while the other one fans her.
 The cool water and the little fan-made breeze afford the only relief from this stultifyingly humid night, as though the whole world has taken fever.